michaelbecker/freertos-addons/README.md

 + C++ Wrappers
   - A collection of C++ wrappers encapsulating FreeRTOS functionality, allowing you to write your RTOS application in C++ while still using FreeRTOS.
 This wrapper layer does all the integration work for you.
+  - This library is for you if you are planning on using C++ and FreeRTOS in your project but don't want to spend the time integrating the two.
   - Everything was testing successfully using FreeRTOS versions 8.2.3 and 9.0.0.
-  - There are currently 18 demo / unit test projects using these wrappers.
+  - There are numerous demo / unit test projects using these wrappers and various features they provide.

 + Updated Linux port
   - An update of the Linux / POSIX port of FreeRTOS